The-Mave/PhysicalAccessControl/README.md

 # PhysicalAccessControl
-PACS - rants access to employees and contractors who work at or visit a site by electronically authenticating them
+PACS - Grants access to employees and contractors who work at or visit a site by electronically authenticating them